 U.S. Congressional Delegation

-If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Congressman is Ben Ray Luján (D); however he is running for State Senator this year.
-If you live in the Albuquerque area in Congressional District 1, Deb Haaland (D) is your Representative.
+If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Representative is Teresa Leger Fernandez (D).
+If you live in the Albuquerque area in Congressional District 1, Michelle Garcia Holmes (D) is your Representative.

 NM Governor, State Legislature